 Click here to find out what ‘tags’ are and how to add them to a blog post.

 Not categorising all (or some) of your blog posts.

 Categorising all your blog posts is essential, especially for a blog like mine which covers many subjects.
 However, even if you only blog about one topic, it’s still crucial to categorise all your posts.

 Why?
 Here’s an example.
 I’ve just read a post you published about your grandmother’s recipe for the world’s best banoffee pie.
 I ask myself if you’ve published any other recipes and search for a recipe category.
 Unfortunately, you don’t have one, and you don’t categorise any of your posts (so they all fall under ‘uncategorised ‘).

 I could do a search (if you have a search bar on your blog), but I want to check out all your recipe posts.
 The only option is to now scroll through all your posts looking for recipes that may interest me.

-My blog post How To Make Categorising And Tagging Blog Posts More Powerful has more information about categories and tags.
+My blog post How To Make Categorising And Tagging Blog Posts More Powerful have more information about categories and tags.

 Poor layout of blog posts on emails.

 If you’re somebody who allows your entire blog post to be displayed in the body of the email sent to those who subscribe via email to your blog, you may want to check how it shows in the email.

 I’ve come across some shocking displays of blog posts in emails.
 From the entire blog post being in one whole block, broken lines of text, photos and images not correctly aligned, it all makes the reading of these posts an uncomfortable experience.